 If there is a good chance of success, we could pass your case to a personal injury solicitor from our panel.
 If they agree to take your claim forward, they will work for you on a No Win No Fee basis.

-To discuss your eligibility to claim today, please call us on 0161 696 9685 or fill out a callback form.
+To discuss your eligibility to claim today, please call us on 0161 696 9685 or contact us online.
 Otherwise, please continue reading to learn more about claiming for injuries caused by a pavement trip hazard.

 Select A Section

 - A Guide On What The Legal Height Of A Trip Hazard Is

 - How Much Compensation Can I Claim For Injuries Caused By A Trip Hazard?

 - Compensation Payouts for Injuries Caused by a Tripping Hazard

 - What Is An Accident Caused By A Pavement Trip Hazard?

 - Criteria To Make A Successful Pavement Trip Claim